JennieJT/html/README.md

-This is Jingtian Wang's web devlopment project.
+This is Jingtian Wang's web development project.